AlexanderLabWHOI/academic-kickstart/content/join/_index.md

 ## Postdocs

 If you are interested in joining the lab please contact Harriet directly.
 WHOI has an excellent and competitive [Postdoctoral Scholar Program](https://www.whoi.edu/page.do?pid=8021).
-Applications are due in September.
+Applications are due in October.